oortsang/jaxhps-scattering/README.md

 ![Showing the convergence of the objective function in our inverse scattering example.](.github/assets/inverse_scattering_residuals.svg)
 ![Showing the convergence of the iterates to the centers of the Gaussian bumps.](.github/assets/inverse_scattering_iterates.svg)

+## Linearized Poisson--Boltzmann equation

+Our method can be used to solve the a linearized Poisson-Boltzmann equation, which models the electrostatic properties of a molecule in solution.